pyca/cryptography/docs/api-stability.rst

 What does this policy cover?
 ----------------------------

-This policy includes any API or behavior which is documented in this documentation.
+This policy includes any API or behavior that is documented in this documentation.

 What does "stable" mean?